Millicent E. Brown collection of the Somebody Had To Do It Project

 Abstract

 The Somebody Had to Do It (SHTDI) Project brought to Claflin University in 2008, under the auspices of the Jonathan Jasper Wright Institute for the Study of Southern African-American History, Culture and Policy.
-This initative was designed as a multi-disciplinary research project to identify the “first children” who “sacrificed their youth” in implementing the Brown vs. Board of Education decision of 1954.
+This initiative was designed as a multi-disciplinary research project to identify the “first children” who “sacrificed their youth” in implementing the Brown vs. Board of Education decision of 1954.
 After the creation of a database identifying the names, videotaped interviews were conducted to document the multiple insights and experiences needed for future scholarship about how the United States actually ended legal segregation.
-The project was initially funded fom the W.K.
+The project was initially funded from the W.K.
 Kellogg Foundation and American Friends Service Committee.

-Arrangement
+Collection Arrangement

-Series 1: Administrative Documents (Circa 1963-2015, and undated)
+Series 1: Administrative Documents, circa 1963-2015, and undated

-Series 3: Claflin University: Jonathan Jasper Wright Institute for the Study of Southern African American History, Culture and Policy (2008-2013, and undated)
+Series 3: Claflin University: Jonathan Jasper Wright Institute for the Study of Southern African American History, Culture and Policy, 2008-2013, and undated

-Series 4: Research Documents (1955-2016, and undated)
+Series 4: Research Documents, 1955-2016, and undated

-Series 5: Audio Visual Materials (2003-2010, and undated)
+Series 5: Audio Visual Materials, 2003-2010, and undated

 Processing Information

 Processed and finding aid written by Georgette Mayo, July 2019; oral history transcripts, DVD and audio tape recordings were incorporated in 2020-2021.
+Funding from the Andrew W. Mellon Foundation supported the processing of series 6, AMN 1148-01, and the revision of this finding aid.

-- African American Education and Research Organization
+- African American Education and Research Organization (Organization)

-- Somebody Had To Do It (Project)
+- Somebody Had To Do It (Project) (Organization)

 - Title